 - Maintain safety handrails

 - Clear away spilled liquids, ice, or snow

 - Test smoke detectors regularly

-If you or a loved one has been harmed on another’s property and you believe the accident should have been prevented by the property owner, you need to review your case with a Dallas injury lawyer at the Lenahan Law Firm as soon as possible.
-Because we take the time to sit down with our clients, we get to know them and we get to know their case.
+If you or a loved one has been harmed on another’s property and you believe the accident should have been prevented by the property owner, you need to review your case with a Dallas premises liability lawyer at The Lenahan Law Firm as soon as possible.
+Because we take the time to sit down with our clients, we get to know them and their case.
 We limit the number of clients we have so we can do this.
 Our case results and testimonials show that it works.

-See the difference a focused severe personal injury attorney can make for your case by scheduling a free initial consultation with us right now by calling (888) 473-2820.
+See the difference that a focused Dallas personal injury attorney can make for your case by scheduling a free initial consultation with us right now by calling (214) 295-1008.

 Premises Liability Case Results